Maximiliane-K/pp1-the--ramen-hub/README.md

 -	Implement the *Michelin Starred Ramen* page as designed in the [Wireframe](#wireframes-for-future-page-development), to structure all the shops better and simplify the navigation for the user.
 -	Implement *The Ramen History* page as designed in the [Wireframe](#wireframes-for-future-page-development) to give the user more information about the dish.
-- A sticky header would make sense if the registry of the Ramen shops grow.
+- A sticky header would be a great addition if the registry of the Ramen shops grow to help users navigate the site more easily.
-- With a growing hub a pagination would be a nice feature to implement.
+- With a growing hub a pagination bar would be a nice feature to implement.